yogeshglate/react-native-customized-datepicker/README.md

 # react-native-customized-datepicker

-A fully customisable and advanced date picker with flexibility to customise variety options.
+A cross platform fully customisable and advanced date picker with flexibility to customise variety options built on top of react-native-date-picker.